 To address this unsightliness, the report recommended that the embankment approved in 1893 (but not yet built) be expanded from 100 to 300 feet in width, with the 120 feet north of Back Street to be used for house lots and associated streets.
 Houses facing north would be built on this land and Back Street would become an alley similar to others in the Back Bay.
 The remaining 180 feet further north would be used for a parkway in front of the new houses and ornamental grounds.
 The report noted that the sale of the lots would “yield a large sum of money to be devoted to the repayment of the expenses of improvements herein recommended.”

-The reaction of the homeowners on the north side of Beacon to what some newspaper reports called the “Riverside Boulevard” was swift and strong, with residents expressing concern about the loss of their water view and the possible elimination of stable buildings behind their houses.
-Concerns also were expressed that damming the Charles River – into which sewage continued to be discharged – would disrupt the “scouring” action of the tides and create a stagnant bay similar to that which existed prior to the filling of the Back Bay.
+The reaction of the homeowners on the north side of Beacon to what some newspaper reports called the “Riverside Boulevard” was swift and strong.
+The same arguments raised in 1869 were repeated once again, with residents expressing concern about the loss of their water view and the possible elimination of stable buildings behind their houses.
+As before, concerns also were expressed that damming the Charles River – into which sewage continued to be discharged – would disrupt the “scouring” action of the tides and create a stagnant bay similar to that which existed prior to the filling of the Back Bay.

 Charles River Dam and Embankment.
 In the early 1900s, however, the concept of constructing a Charles River dam and creating a fresh water Charles River Basin was revived.